Notice: Information on this website is currently being updated.

 The Bank and the client invest their capital jointly through a contract called partnership (Shirkat).

+The bank leases its portion at a certain rent.
 The Bank sells its portion to the client on receipt of the price under this system.

 4. Import under Musharaka mode of investment